 Specific Complications to Infants of Diabetic Mothers

-The extent and type of complications that an infant of a diabetic mother might have depend on whether maternal glucose levels were elevated during the first trimester or not.
-Early maternal hyperglycemia is commonly associated with congenital malformations of the fetus whereas late maternal hyperglycemia might be associated with fetal macrosomia, polycythemia and cardiomegaly.
+The extent and type of complications that an infant of a diabetic mother might develop depend on whether maternal glucose levels were elevated during the first trimester or not.
+Early maternal hyperglycemia is commonly associated with congenital malformations of the fetus, whereas late maternal hyperglycemia might be associated with fetal macrosomia, polycythemia, and cardiomegaly.

-Infants of diabetic mothers are commonly large for gestational age at time of birth, i.e. have fetal macrosomia.
+Infants of diabetic mothers are commonly large for gestational age at the time of birth, i.e., they have fetal macrosomia.
 Fetal macrosomia can be accurately defined as a fetal size > 90th percentile for gestational diabetes or > 4000 grams in full-term newborns.

 Respiratory distress syndrome is more common in infants of diabetic mothers and can be